LittleBigRefresh/Docs/discord/faq.md

 This channel contains answers frequently asked questions we see.
 If your question isn't answered in this channel, take a peek at our docs site online: <https://littlebigrefresh.github.io/Docs/>

-## Q: Does Refresh have a public server?
+## Q: Does Refresh have an official server?

-No, LittleBigRefresh has no public server currently.
-We plan to spin one up soon, so stay tuned.
+Yes!
+On August 26th, 2023, LittleBigRefresh launched.
+If you'd like to connect, head on over to <#1144875410786623568>

-## Q: How do I use Refresh?
+## Q: How do I make my own Refresh server?

 You can download the latest release from our GitHub.
 It's as easy as extracting a .zip to a comfortable spot, and running it.

-Refresh can't update itself, although we announce new releases in <#1049226545916551188>
+Refresh can't update itself, although we announce new releases in <#1049226545916551188>.

 If you use RPCS3, we do have a guide for it available here: <https://littlebigrefresh.github.io/Docs/patching/rpcs3>

-## Q: When will Refresh be complete?

-It's tough to say, but we're making steady progress.
-We try to post updates by means of releasing new versions of Refresh, but if you're extra curious you can watch the development channels. (particularly <#1102426423240691712> and <#1049225857350254632>)

 ## Q: What are Bunkum and Refresher?